sw360/capycli/Dependency Detection.md

 ### CycloneDX

-CycloneDX (https://github.com/CycloneDX/cyclonedx-dotnet) searches recursivly all Visual Studio solution or project files for package references.
+CycloneDX (https://github.com/CycloneDX/cyclonedx-dotnet) searches recursively all Visual Studio solution or project files for package references.
 The meta data of the packages is retrieved from the nuspec file on the NuGet packages.
 The NuGet packages are found in the global NuGet cache folder.